sp-rky/Ultrasonic-Voice-Alert/README.md

 # Ultrasonic Voice Alert
- Build a simple alert that speaks or chimes when poeople come within range
+ Build a simple alert that speaks or chimes when people come within range

 ![hero image](hero.png)